 The Government has allocated more than $23 million for myrtle rust research since mid-2017.
-The Myrtle Rust Strategic Science Advisory Group (SSAG) has developed a Myrtle Rust Science Plan to be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.
+The Myrtle Rust Strategic Science Advisory Group (SSAG) developed a Myrtle Rust Science Plan to be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.

 Surge investment in research to generate long-term solutions to combat myrtle rust - $5 million over three years.